l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 From the perspective of the user, that's failure.

 This is not a good use case for LLMs; but it is one they are explicitly marketed for.
-I cringe whenever I see someone suggests to query an LLM for facts or research them.
-(Unless, of course, they really go off and cross-check all facts.
-Have you ever graded class work?
-Right.)
+I cringe whenever I see someone suggest to query an LLM for facts or research them.
+(Unless, of course, they really cross-check all assumptions, which experience with even university-grade work suggests is not going to happen.)

 #### If everything you have is an LLM ...

-... then everything must be a conversation, right?
+... then everything must become a conversation.

-This is why even my bank's very reasonable request for me to check my contact details suggests only the path of "ask our AI chat bot for your address and chat with it to correct it if needed" — instead of just pointing me at a simple form to click "OK" on.
+This is why even my bank's very reasonable request for me to check my contact details suggests only the path of "ask our chat bot for your address and chat with it to correct it if needed" — instead of just pointing me at a simple form to click "OK" on.